Estate and Gift Tax FAQ

 Will my estate have to pay federal estate tax after I die?

 1. Will my estate have to pay federal estate tax after I die?

 Most estates -- more than 99.5% -- don't.
-The federal government imposes estate tax at your death only if your taxable estate is worth more than $5.25 million for deaths in 2013 or $5.34 million for 2014 deaths.
+The federal government imposes estate tax at your death only if your taxable estate is worth more than $5.49 million (for deaths in 2017).
 Assets left to a surviving spouse (as long as the spouse is a U.S. citizen) pass free of estate tax, no matter what the value.
 This rule became applicable to same-sex married couples in June 2013, when the U.S. Supreme Court struck down parts of the federal Defense of Marriage Act as unconstitutional.
 Assets left to a tax-exempt charity are also exempt from estate tax.